kshitij98/multimodal-propaganda/README.md

-# multimodal-propaganda
-SemEval-2021 Task 6: Towards Detecting Persuasive Texts and Images using BERT-based Models
+## Volta at SemEval-2021 Task 6: Towards Detecting Persuasive Texts and Images using Textual and Multimodal Ensemble